timofeysie/heroes2/README.md

 Currently we are adding form validation rules dynamically depends on user selection to our dynamic model driven forms.

+Going back to the routing tutorial to create create a Routing Module, a special type of Service Module dedicating for the purpose of routing in feature modules.

 See the [Model driven forms](#model-drive-forms) section below.

 ## Table of Contents